swiss-ai-center/documentation/docs/how-to-guides/how-to-deploy-the-core-engine-on-an-exoscale-kubernetes-cluster.md

 - `PROD_S3_HOST`: The host of the S3 bucket (ex: `https://sos-ch-gva-2.exo.io` -
   <https://community.exoscale.com/api/sos/>)

-Update the Core engine GitHub Actions configuration by adding/updating the following variables:
+Update the Core AI Engine GitHub Actions configuration by adding/updating the following variables:

 - `DEPLOY_PROD`: `true`
-- `PROD_HOST`: The host of the Core engine backend
+- `PROD_HOST`: The host of the Core AI Engine backend
-- `PROD_BACKEND_URL`: The URL of the Core engine backend used by the frontend
+- `PROD_BACKEND_URL`: The URL of the Core AI Engine backend used by the frontend
-- `PROD_BACKEND_WS_URL`: The WebSocket URL of the Core engine backend used by the frontend
+- `PROD_BACKEND_WS_URL`: The WebSocket URL of the Core AI Engine backend used by the frontend
-- `PROD_FRONTEND_HOST`: The URL of the Core engine frontend
+- `PROD_FRONTEND_HOST`: The URL of the Core AI Engine frontend
 - `PROD_S3_BUCKET`: The name of the S3 bucket
 - `PROD_S3_REGION`: The region of the S3 bucket (ex: `ch-gva-2`)

-#### Deploy the Core engine
+#### Deploy the Core AI Engine

-Run the GitHub Actions workflow to deploy the Core engine.
+Run the GitHub Actions workflow to deploy the Core AI Engine.

 #### Validate the deployment